pixlie/dwata/README.md

 - [Groq](https://console.groq.com/docs/models)
 - [Anthropic](https://www.anthropic.com/product) - coming soon

-If you want to run AI models on your computer (support for cloud run coming soon) you can use these:
+If you want to run AI models on your computer (support for own cloud server coming soon) you can use these:

 - [Ollama](https://ollama.com/library)
 - [Llamafile](https://github.com/Mozilla-Ocho/llamafile)

-## What data sources can (will) dwata connect to?

-dwata will be able to read data from:

-- Receive emails with IMAP (tested with Gmail, Proton Mail)
-- Databases like PostgreSQL, MySQL or MongoDB
-- SaaS products like Stripe or Shopify (API or CSV)
-- Your own custom software (CSV or API)
-- CSV files/folders
-- Email (IMAP)

 ## Does dwata send any of my private/business data to your company?

-No, dwata does not send me, Sumit, or my company, any of your private data.
-Your data will be sent to AI as per your choice in the chats.
+dwata does not send any private data to Pixlie, the parent company in India.
+Your data will be sent to AI as per your explicit choice.

-dwata will send basic product usage analytics and error reports to our company servers if you choose to send these.
-You will be asked explicitly.
+dwata will send product usage analytics and error reports to Pixlie only if you explicitly allow this.

 ## How will dwata make money?

-dwata is completely free to use.
-You may add as much data as your computer can handle.
+The Personal edition of dwata is completely free to use.
+Professional and Power plans are available with simple one time payment.

 _Please remember that you pay for your AI model usage costs yourself (OpenAI, Anthropic, Groq, etc)_

-**Pro version**: I will create a pro version of dwata that will have features which will need a license (pricing will come after this is available).
-License check will be made once a day with an API request (with your permission).
-Source code of the app will remain under an open source license.

-**Team collaboration**: If you want to collaborate and share data privately with others, then you will have to purchase a subscription (pricing will come after this is available).
-Data shared will use encryption while in transmission.
+Please check the [website](https://dwata.com/pricing) for pricing details.